-WP Engine: My Pros and Cons of WP Engine Hosting WordPress Hosting Options
+WP Engine: My Pros and Cons of WP Engine Hosting Speed Up Website

 WP Engine is a Managed WordPress Hosting service based in Austin, TX.
-They was among the (if not the) first companies to supply handled hosting services specifically for WordPress.
-WordPress Hosting Options
+They were one of the (if not the) very first companies to offer handled hosting services particularly for WordPress.
+Speed Up Website

-While they have lots of competition in both the general hosting and managed WordPress hosting verticals, they are still the market leader in many ways -and they have broad name recognition and cutting-edge functions.
+While they have lots of competitors in both the general hosting and handled WordPress hosting verticals, they are still the marketplace leader in many methods -and they have broad name recognition and innovative features.

-With the development of both self-hosted WordPress and website contractors, the hosting market has become a super-confusing place.
+With the growth of both self-hosted WordPress and website builders, the hosting market has ended up being a super-confusing place.

 I wrote a whole post about WordPress Hosting vs. Web Hosting.
-But here’s the brief version: They all differ in services supplied.
+However here’s the short variation: They all differ in services offered.
 Some just have WordPress-trained tech support.
-Some deal services such as server-side functions and staging for WordPress.
+Some deal services such as server-side features and staging for WordPress.

-Then there’s a different level of managed WordPress Hosting where you are not really buying hosting per se, but rather services to keep your WordPress install live.
-Essentially, a Managed WordPress Hosting service provides a menu of services customized to WordPress at a greater price point, so that the website owner can focus less on speed + security and more on the website content + performance.
+And after that there’s a separate level of managed WordPress Hosting where you are not really buying hosting per se, however rather services to keep your WordPress set up live.
+Essentially, a Managed WordPress Hosting service provides a menu of services tailored to WordPress at a higher cost point, so that the website owner can focus less on speed + security and more on the website material + functionality.

-Every competitor in the Managed WordPress Hosting has a different offering.
-And there is no standardized “menu” of alternatives, but as an entire, they all compete with conventional shared Linux hosting offerings and tailored WordPress hosting choices.
+Every competitor in the Managed WordPress Hosting has a various offering.
+And there is no standardized “menu” of choices, however as a whole, they all compete with traditional shared Linux hosting offerings and customized WordPress hosting options.

-In any case, that’s the field where WP Engine plays.
-It’s complicated, yes, however it is essential to comprehend prior to making apples to oranges comparisons.
+Either way, that’s the field where WP Engine plays.
+It’s complicated, yes, but it is necessary to understand prior to making apples to oranges contrasts.

-There are a great deal of WP Engine reviews online, normally with user-generated evaluations based upon anecdotes and personal experience.
-That’s fine but I take a various method.
-This evaluation will take a look at the pros + cons of WP Engine in the context of all web hosting choices to see who it is a “finest fit” for.
-WordPress Hosting Options
+There are a lot of WP Engine evaluates online, generally with user-generated reviews based upon anecdotes and individual experience.
+That’s fine however I take a different technique.
+This evaluation will look at the pros + cons of WP Engine in the context of all webhosting alternatives to see who it is a “best fit” for.
+Speed Up Website

-I’ve used WP Engine for different projects considering that 2012.
-I do not use them for my primary sites right now (see conclusion), but I do have a present client on WP Engine who absolutely loves them.
-Here’s my WP Engine review structured as benefits and drawbacks.
+I’ve used WP Engine for various projects since 2012.
+I don’t utilize them for my main sites today (see conclusion), but I do have an existing client on WP Engine who absolutely enjoys them.
+Here’s my WP Engine review structured as advantages and disadvantages.

-Disclosure: I get referral fees from any companies mentioned.
-All information & opinion is based upon my experience as a paying consumer or specialist to a paying client.
+Disclosure: I get referral fees from any business discussed.
+All information & opinion is based upon my experience as a paying client or expert to a paying consumer.

 Pros of WP Engine

-To start, WP Engine does pretty much measure up to its pitch on its homepage where they assure “spectacular speed, effective security, and best-in-class client service.”
-Here is their promotion pitch video:
+To start, WP Engine does basically measure up to its pitch on its homepage where they promise “stunning speed, powerful security, and best-in-class customer service.”
+Here is their discount pitch video:

 They primarily target websites that are moving from other hosting companies (ie, customers dissatisfied with current hosting).

 Here are some of the big advantages that I’ve seen as a customer & consultant to a customer.
-WordPress Hosting Options
+Speed Up Website

 Speed and Performance

-There are a lot of variables that go into site speed, but the general rule is that the more intricate your website is, the more complicated the solutions to speed become.
+There are a lot of variables that go into site speed, but the rule of thumb is that the more complex your site is, the more complex the options to speed become.

-Out of package, WordPress is fairly lean and fast.
-If you are running a mostly text site with a few fundamental plugins and a few little images, you’ll be great with a cost effective shared hosting plan from someone like InMotion, HostGator or Bluehost.
+Out of package, WordPress is relatively lean and fast.
+If you are running a mainly text website with a few fundamental plugins and a few little images, you’ll be great with an inexpensive shared hosting strategy from somebody like InMotion, HostGator or Bluehost.

-However couple of site owners keep their WordPress install lean.
-There’s normally additional plugins, custom-made theme files, great deals of images, widgets, advertisements, types and more.
+But couple of website owners keep their WordPress install lean.
+There’s generally additional plugins, custom theme files, lots of images, widgets, ads, types and more.

-All these features integrated with good levels of traffic can begin to decrease your WordPress set up.
+All these functions integrated with decent levels of traffic can begin to slow down your WordPress install.

-However a sluggish website does not mean that you require a larger, much better server.
-It does mean that you need to get smarter about speed.
-Often it’s as basic as getting a more effective server, however often it’s more about caching particular resources in a certain order and optimizing your files.
-In other words, it gets complex.
+However a slow website does not imply that you need a bigger, better server.
+It does suggest that you have to get smarter about speed.
+Sometimes it’s as simple as getting a more effective server, but sometimes it’s more about caching specific resources in a specific order and optimizing your files.
+To puts it simply, it gets complex.

-Imagine you are aiming to carry a trailer with a pickup.
-Envision your trailer keeps getting much heavier.
-It’s pointless to keep complaining that your truck is not big enough when you may just have to get rid of the emergency brake, set up a turbocharger, refresh the transmission fluid and consolidate your load.
+Picture you are aiming to carry a trailer with a pickup truck.
+Imagine your trailer keeps getting heavier.
+It’s meaningless to keep grumbling that your truck is not huge enough when you might simply have to eliminate the emergency brake, set up a turbocharger, refresh the transmission fluid and combine your load.

-The point is that WordPress requires aid to remain fast as you grow.
-There are lots of services … however either you or a designer should execute them.
+The point is that WordPress requires aid to stay fast as you grow.
+There are plenty of services … however either you or a designer need to implement them.

-That’s where managed WordPress hosting can be found in.
-WP Engine takes care of (nearly) all speed concerns.
-They have actually tailored servers with incredibly aggressive caching as well as more advanced “stack” than a normal web host.
-They also have trained support who will enter into your WordPress set up and identify the exact chokepoint to obtain your website moving.
-WordPress Hosting Options
+That’s where handled WordPress hosting comes in.
+WP Engine takes care of (almost) all speed concerns.
+They have actually customized servers with very aggressive caching and even advanced “stack” than a normal web host.
+They likewise have actually trained support who will enter into your WordPress install and identify the precise chokepoint to obtain your website moving.
+Speed Up Website

-The interesting thing is that even unoptimized WordPress sets up still do well on their platform due to the fact that their platform does the additional work.
+The intriguing thing is that even unoptimized WordPress installs still succeed on their platform due to the fact that their platform does the extra work.

-Here’s the speed test for one of my clients on WP Engine (who has a bloated theme, additional scripts, too many uncompressed images, to name a few things):
+Here’s the speed test for among my customers on WP Engine (who has a puffed up theme, extra scripts, a lot of uncompressed images, to name a few things):

 Keep in mind the Time To First Byte and the Start Render numbers.
-That measures how rapidly the server returned enough data to start loading the page.
+That measures how quickly the server returned enough information to start filling the page.

-It’s good to have that sort of speed right out of the box, and have it stay that method no matter how huge or complex the website gets.
+It’s great to have that kind of speed right out of the box, and have it stay that method no matter how big or complex the site gets.

-*Note that the other point here is that if you are consumed about speed, you can get back at much better numbers with WP Engine than you might get with other services because you are complimentary to concentrate on speed aspects that you can easily control like image compression, usage of scripts, etc.
+*Keep in mind that the other point here is that if you are consumed about speed, you can get even much better numbers with WP Engine than you may get with other services since you are free to focus on speed factors that you can easily manage like image compression, usage of scripts, and so on.

 .
-The last observation on speed, WP Engine not just supplies an incorporated CDN, but they likewise provide worldwide data centers in case your audience is mostly in Asia and/or Europe.
-WordPress Hosting Options
+The last observation on speed, WP Engine not just provides an integrated CDN, but they also supply global information centers in case your audience is primarily in Asia and/or Europe.
+Speed Up Website

 If you are trying to get top speeds without messing with layered caching plugins ” the WP Engine does exactly that.

-Consumer support has actually been a core part of WP Engine’s pitch since they were founded.
-After all, they are actually selling more of a service (ie, managed hosting) than a product (ie, hosting).
-It makes good sense for them to place a huge focus on support.
+Client support has actually been a core part of WP Engine’s pitch because they were founded.
+After all, they are actually selling more of a service (ie, handled hosting) than a product (ie, hosting).
+It makes good sense for them to put a big emphasis on support.

-Here’s a screenshot from among my first contacts with support back in 2012:
+Here’s a screenshot from one of my first contacts with support back in 2012:

 Look at the response|reaction|action} time, that wasn’t an autoresponder either.

-Now, the company has actually grown & changed a lot ever since.
+Now, the business has grown & changed a lot ever since.
 They went through a stretch where they were getting a great deal of criticism about over-promising on support.

-That stated, the difficult feature of consumer support is that a lot of the judgment is anecdotal.
-Everybody has a story, but you never ever understand if the story is due to the fact that they talked with the one rockstar-vs-rookie having an awesome-vs-terrible day.
-Like I mention in every hosting review, the fundamental part is to see if a company deals with support as an investment or an expense.
+That said, the difficult feature of consumer support is that a lot of the judgment is anecdotal.
+Everybody has a story, however you never ever understand if the story is because they talked with the one rockstar-vs-rookie having an awesome-vs-terrible day.
+Like I point out in every hosting evaluation, the vital part is to see if a company deals with support as an investment or an expense.

-I prefer to try to find access, systems, and knowledge, all 3 need a financial investment of cash, time and expertise.
+I prefer to look for access, systems, and knowledge, all three need a financial investment of cash, time and expertise.

-Based on my recent interactions and research study, they are doing much better hitting all three boxes.
-They maintain a range of support channels (including phone for non-Basic strategies).
-They have a quickly, trackable ticketing system and are readily available all over on the site through chat.
+Based on my current interactions and research, they are doing better hitting all 3 boxes.
+They maintain a range of support channels (consisting of phone for non-Basic strategies).
+They have a quick, trackable ticketing system and are readily available all over on the website by means of chat.

-Based upon their guide videos and extensive knowledgebase, they tick the knowledge box.
-Every support that I or my customer has communicated with really knew the great operations of WordPress and has actually had the ability to problem-solve on the fly.
+Based on their tutorial videos and comprehensive knowledgebase, they tick the knowledge box.
+Every support that I or my client has actually communicated with actually understood the great operations of WordPress and has had the ability to problem-solve on the fly.

-The most impressive (yes, this is anecdotal, but still) experience was a three-way call in between my client, myself and WP Engine throughout my client’s shift to HTTPS/ SSL.
-The associate was not just able to obtain on (and stay on) the phone, but he was able to expertly help us “flip the switch” quickly in addition to taking care of several concerns (ie, uploading a non-HTTP sitemap and fixing insecure image links) within WordPress for us.
-WordPress Hosting Options
+The most outstanding (yes, this is anecdotal, however still) experience was a three-way call in between my customer, myself and WP Engine during my client’s shift to HTTPS/ SSL.
+The associate was not only able to get on (and stay on) the phone, but he was able to adeptly help us “flip the switch” rapidly in addition to taking care of a number of problems (ie, submitting a non-HTTP sitemap and repairing insecure image links) within WordPress for us.
+Speed Up Website

-I make sure that WP Engine still has support concerns,specifically since their customized platform puts a great deal of pressure on fast, available support (as I’ll show in the downsides).
-However they seem to know that support is core to their value and do make the required investment.
+I make certain that WP Engine still has support problems,particularly since their custom-made platform puts a lot of pressure on quick, accessible support (as I’ll display in the disadvantages).
+But they seem to know that support is core to their value and do make the needed financial investment.

-WordPress now powers over a quarter of the whole Internet.
-That means that it is a prime target for hackers & malware distributors.
+WordPress now powers over a quarter of the entire Internet.
+That suggests that it is a prime target for hackers & malware distributors.

-But there is absolutely nothing naturally insecure about WordPress that is not an issue with all software application.
-WordPress has the benefit of being open-source with a very large community launching updates & screening vulnerabilities.
+However there is absolutely nothing naturally insecure about WordPress that is not an issue with all software application.
+WordPress has the benefit of being open-source with a huge community launching updates & testing vulnerabilities.

-If you run your own WordPress install, the security fundamentals are relatively simple:
+If you run your own WordPress set up, the security essentials are fairly simple:

 - Keep your install & all your plugins updated